bayashi/actually/README.md

 ```
 same_test.go:64:
+            Test name:      TestSamePointer
             Trace:          /path/to/src/github.com/bayashi/actually/same.go:53
                                     /path/to/src/github.com/bayashi/actually/same_test.go:64
-            Function:       TestSamePointer()
             Fail reason:    `Got` is NOT type of Pointer
-            Notice:         It should be a Pointer for SamePointer() method
             Expected:       Type: *int, Dump: (*int)(0xc00001a528)
             Actually got:   Type: string, Dump: ""
+            Notice:         It should be a Pointer for SamePointer() method
 ```

 `actually` has a `Diff` method to see differences between 2 objects.